tobiasnteireho/portfolio/django/herobackend/README.md

-proper backend for Angular tour of heroes
+proper restful backend for Angular tour of heroes